Scifabric/pybossa/doc/model.rst

 Overview
 --------

-BOSSA has 4 main domain objects:
+PyBossa has 4 main domain objects:

-  * App: the overall Application/Project to which Tasks are associated.
+  * App: the overall Application to which Tasks are associated.

     * HasMany: Tasks